Procedure of a doctoral degree

 A second university may be located in Switzerland or abroad.
 Each of the two universities awards the doctorate with a reference to the joint supervision.

-Further information on the PhD partnership (Cotutèlle de thèse) can be found at swissuniversities.
+Further information on the co-supervision (Cotutèlle de thèse) can be found at swissuniversities.

 The joint supervision of the doctoral thesis does not automatically entitle you to admission to the University of Fribourg.
 All future PhD students must undergo the admission procedure.
 Likewise, admission to the University of Fribourg does not automatically imply a commitment to dual supervision of the doctoral thesis, which must be organised independently.

 As soon as you have received your professor's approval to supervise your PhD thesis, you can submit an application for admission.

 The professor's acceptance is not yet a guarantee that you will be admitted to the PhD programme.
 You need to fulfil the admission requirements.
 Please follow the detailed procedure listed for admission and enrolment.

 Contact your department to get the exact conditions for the PhD degree, as these vary from faculty to faculty.